 Use Multiple Certificates to Establish Trust

 Several certificates can be used together to create a chain of trust.
-For example, the CA certificate at the start of the chain is from a prominent CA, and is used to sign another CA certificate for a smaller CA. That smaller CA can then sign another CA certificate used by your organization.
-Finally, your organization can use this CA certificate to sign another certificate for use with the HTTPS proxy and SMTP proxy content inspection features.
+For example, the CA certificate at the start of the chain is from a prominent CA, and is used to sign another CA certificate for an intermediate CA. The intermediate CA can then sign another CA certificate used by your organization.
+Finally, your organization can use this CA certificate for use with the HTTPS proxy and SMTP proxy content inspection features.
 However, to use that final certificate at the end of the chain of trust, you must first import all of the certificates in the chain of trust in this order:

-- CA certificate from the prominent CA (as type Other) CA certificate from the smaller CA (as type Other)
+- CA certificate from the prominent CA or local CA (as type General Use)

-- CA certificate from the organization (as type Other)
+- CA certificate from the intermediate CA, if applicable (as type General Use)

 It could also be necessary to import all of these certificates on each client device so that the last certificate is also trusted by users.